futuresuper/fs-website-2021/src/pages/faqs/do-i-need-my-annual-member-statement-to-complete-my-tax-return.md

 ---
-title: Do I need my annual member statement to complete my tax return?
+title: "Do I need my annual member statement to complete my tax return?"
 slug: do-i-need-my-annual-member-statement-to-complete-my-tax-return
-date: 2021-06-08T03:42:03.000Z
+date: 2021-06-08T03:42:03Z
-category: Forms and documents
+category: Contributions and payments to your super
-order: 2
 layout: $/layouts/FaqPage
+order: 134
 ---
-Generally, no.

-If you need confirmation that your personal contributions and your Notice of intent to claim a deduction for personal contributions has been applied to your account, you should be able to use your letter of acknowledgement for this purpose.
-You may also be able to use your Interim Account Activity Statement, which you can request via email ([info@futuresuper.com.au](mailto:info@futuresuper.com.au)) or over the phone on 1300 658 422.
+No. You will only need confirmation that your personal contribution and your [Notice of intent to claim or vary a deduction for personal super contributions](https://www.ato.gov.au/uploadedFiles/Content/SPR/downloads/n71121-11-2014_js33406_w.pdf) has been applied to your account.

-If you have withdrawn funds from your account, your benefits may be subject to tax and you should have received a Payment Summary for this.
+You may wish to consult the ATO, an accountant or a financial advisor for appropriate advice on completing your tax return.

+Please also refer to the article ‘[How do I submit a notice of intent to claim my personal contribution as a tax deduction?](https://futuresuper.groovehq.com/help/how-do-i-submit-a-notice-of-intent-to-claim-my-personal-contribution-as-a-tax-deduction)’ for more information.